hitzhangjie/go-patterns/behavioral/6_command/readme.md

 Solution:

-    Command is a behavioral design pattern that turns a request into a stand-alone object that contains all information about the request.
+    Command Pattern is a behavioral pattern that turns a request into a standalone object that contains all information about the request.
 This transformation lets you pass requests as a method arguments, delay or queue a request’s execution, and support undoable operations.

     And tcommand pattern is a way to separate the thing calling for a task from the thing doing the task.